basics/nuxt-booster/docs/src/v2/components/booster-youtube.md

 - Type: [`LoadingSpinner`](/v2/classes/loading-spinner)
   - Default: `undefined`

-Sets a loading spinner definition of type [`LoadingSpinner`](/v2/classes/loading-spinner), this describes the visual appearance of the loading state of the `SpeedkitImage` contained in the `SpeedkitPicture`.
+Sets a loading spinner definition of type [`LoadingSpinner`](/v2/classes/loading-spinner), this describes the visual appearance of the loading state of the `BoosterImage` contained in the `BoosterPicture`.

 ### `posterSizes`